archangel4031/GASAssociate/README.md

 #### Update Log

+ - Ver 1.2.0
+	 - Added Get Ability Info Function in GAS Gameplay Ability.
+Now you can retrieve information about Ability Cost and Cooldown using this function.
+(Currently only Modifier based Cost is supported)
+	 - Added a separate [**Release**](https://github.com/archangel4031/GASAssociate/releases) for Ver 1.2.0
  - Ver 1.1.0
 	 - Added an option to automatically create a Max Value Attribute to handle clamping (see Example Project)
 	 - Added Server Only functions that only execute as server.
 Generic versions of functions still exists and may be useful in some cases